Agavaceae

 Beschorneria septentrionalis García-Mendoza 1988

 Native to North-Eastern Mexico and the most Northerly species of Beschorneria, said to tolerate slight frost.
-A very showy feature plant which is attractive to humming birds.
+A very showy succulent plant which is attractive to humming birds.

 Furcraea Ventenat 1793